Demographics of South America: Religion

-Racial
+Ethnicities

-In terms of race, the demographics of South America shows a mixture of Africans, Amerindians, Europeans, Anusim or Marranos, and to a lesser extent Arabs, Romanis, and East Asians.
+The demographics of South America is composed of ancestries from Indigenous peoples, Africans, Europeans, Anusim or Marranos, and to a lesser extent Arabs, Romanis, and East Asians.
 A mixture of Amerindian and European ancestry is often referred to as mestizo or caboclo/mameluco.
 Castizos are people whose DNA is mostly European with Indigenous markers assimilation.
 A mixture of Amerindian and African ancestry is referred to in many South American countries as zambo or cafuzo.
 A mixture of European and African ancestry is referred to as mulatto.
 A mix of European and Japanese is referred as ainoko or hafu.
 Chile administers Easter Island in the South Pacific, which is home to 2,500 Polynesians, the Rapa Nui people.